giann/croissant/README.md

 ## Configuration

-You can customize some aspect of croissant by writing a `~/.croissantrc` lua file.
+You can customize some aspect of croissant by writing a `$XDG_CONFIG_HOME/croissantrc` or `~/.croissantrc` lua file.
 Here are the default values than you can overwrite:

 ```lua
 return {